 This is, after all, a vacation, so comfort and relaxation are essential.
 Ideally, your accommodations include some aspect of vacation that you can access without leaving.
 And that may vary for different families.
 But some things make vacations more fun for everyone.
 A pool is a great start – especially in a warm location when you are visiting from a colder one.
 A fully-stocked kitchen means it’s easy to cook meals for picky eaters or those on restricted diets.

 An outdoor living space with a grill makes more flexible meals – bonus points if it has a view for a sunset cocktail.
 If you have a tall family, king-sized beds can make the difference between an enjoyable week and one to endure.
-And activities onsite – like pool or ping pong, a media room and a sensory space – means everyone will have their needs met – including the siblings.
+And activities onsite – like space for volleyball or frisbee, large screen TVs, and a sensory space – means everyone will have their needs met – including the siblings.
 And being a short walk or drive away from beaches, parks, restaurants and other attractions is also helpful.

 If you are like many people, you may have grown up with more flexible ideas of “privacy” while on a vacation.
 As a child, teen and young adult, I shared pull-out couches with my sisters, slept in tents with the entire family, and bunked in youth hostels and other shared spaced.
 But autism changes things.

 If you have a loved one with special needs, chances are they may not be able to share a room with someone else, let alone a bed.
 And having separate areas where adults can have conversations – with or without a bottle of wine – after bedtime can make a world of difference.

 If your family is like mine, we often explore local foods via takeout – so areas to eat the local delicacies- ideally with a view – are important.
 Having some space between houses is also helpful – shared walls and stacked condos or townhomes can create tension.